It’s time to change the perception of estate planning. It’s not just for the rich, or the Boomers, or the family of five down the street.

 Begin planning today

-You’ll find several estate planning articles here, grab free planning checklists here, or check out the new book Estate Planning 101, From Avoiding Probate and Assessing Assets to Establishing Directives and Understanding Taxes, Your Essential Primer to Estate Planning.
+You’ll find several estate planning topics covered here, grab free planning checklists, or check out the new book Estate Planning 101, From Avoiding Probate and Assessing Assets to Establishing Directives and Understanding Taxes, Your Essential Primer to Estate Planning.

-Evaluating insurance coverages, updating beneficiary designations, preparing your power of attorney documents, and creating an essential will, catapults you into adult life.
+Evaluating insurance coverages, updating beneficiary designations, preparing your powers of attorney documents, and creating an essential will, catapults you into adult life.

 Once you have a proper estate plan in place, you can get back to focusing on building your net worth and making a difference because you know everyone and everything is protected.
 That’s priceless.